 OECS Training On Demand Learning Management System

-Not surprisingly, as a forward-thinking organization, OECS has developed a learning management system.
+As a forward-thinking organization, OECS has developed their own LMS.
 We call it Training On Demand.

 Training on Demand by OECS can give your company a firm foundation for making safety a standard operating procedure.
 This convenient offering ensures that all employees are correctly trained on all essential topics.